 When Does Chicago Booth Issue Interview Invitations?

-Interviews are held on campus or in a location convenient for the applicant.
 There is a single interview conducted by a current student, graduate, or admissions staff member.
 All interviews, regardless of who conducts them, receive equal weight in the evaluation process.
 An interview is required for admission.
 However, completing an interview does not guarantee admission.